LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 ### RDP Libraries

 With RDP Libraries, the application does not need to handle the Access Token information.
-The application just calls the Libraries interfaces to get data after init session success, the Libraries will manage the Session and authentication information for the application.
+The application just calls the Libraries interfaces to get data after session initialization success, the Libraries will manage the Session and authentication information for the application.

 RDP libraries offers 3 abstraction layers for supporting the largest audience of developers possible from Citizen developers to seasoned professionals:
 - Function: Highest level - single function call to get data